-Funding for this project provided by The Library of Congress Teaching with Primary Sources Midwest Region Grant Program
+Funding for this project was provided by The Library of Congress Teaching with Primary Sources Midwest Region Grant Program.